InsurTech

 InsurTech innovations relevant to independent agents fall into several categories:

 Digital distribution — Platforms that enable faster quoting, binding, and policy delivery.
 This includes comparative raters that pull quotes from multiple carriers simultaneously, carrier API integrations that bypass manual portal work, and client-facing proposal tools that let business owners review and select coverage options online.
-Progressive Commercial, Hartford, and Hiscox all offer API-based quoting that InsurTech platforms leverage to deliver instant results.
+Progressive Commercial, Hartford, and Hiscox all offer API-based quoting that InsurTech platforms use to deliver instant results.

 Automated underwriting — Carriers using data and algorithms to make underwriting decisions without human review for standard risks.
 When a bakery owner applies for a BOP through biBERK and gets a bindable quote in 90 seconds, that's automated underwriting pulling data from business databases, loss history, and property records to assess the risk.
 For agents, this means faster turnaround on standard small commercial accounts but also less room for negotiation on borderline risks.